mxsasha/rpsl-registry-scoped-members/draft-romijn-rpsl-registry-scoped-members-00.md.md

 To solve this, this documents adds `src-members` to as-set and route-set objects, using a IRR registry name prefix with a double colon.
-For example, "RIPE::AS-EXAMPLE", a format already used by operators informally.
+For example, "RIPE::AS-EXAMPLE", a format already used by operators informally, for example in PeeringDB.
 Continued availability of existing `(mp-)members` attributes together with new validation rules, ensures backwards compatibility.